Sadie Sink: 2022–2025: The Whale and return to Broadway

 Sink was cast in the psychological drama The Whale (2022) in February 2021, following a Zoom meeting with director Darren Aronofsky and lead actor Brendan Fraser.
 She starred as Ellie, the estranged daughter of Fraser's character.
 Commenting on her role, Sink explained that "I'd just have these moments of, 'Is she actually evil?'
 And then there would be some days where I was like, 'No, she's good.
 She's just in so much pain.
 Sink said filming could be "so draining" at times due to the darker subject matter requiring her to "fully shed every layer and be really vulnerable".
 She stated that the role enhanced her confidence, which she attributed to "stepping out of the child actor role and into ... your adulthood, where you stop seeing yourself as this little puppet that stands on their mark and takes direction".

 The Whale premiered on September 4, 2022, at the 79th Venice International Film Festival.
-Varietys Owen Gleiberman argued that Sink "acts with a fire and directness that recalls the young Lindsay Lohan", while the Los Angeles Timess Justin Chang found her emotional intensity "impressive" but felt her role was poorly written.
-In a more negative review, Sandra Hall, for The Sydney Morning Herald, wrote that her acting "is dialled up to unrelenting obnoxiousness".
+Varietys Owen Gleiberman said that Sink "acts with a fire and directness that recalls the young Lindsay Lohan", while the Los Angeles Timess Justin Chang found her emotional intensity "impressive" but felt her role was poorly written.
+In a more negative review, Sandra Hall, for The Sydney Morning Herald, wrote that her acting "is dialed up to unrelenting obnoxiousness".
 At the 28th Critics' Choice Awards, Sink received a nomination for Best Young Actor/Actress.
-She also led the drama film Dear Zoe (2022).